-Classification of financial assets
+Classification of Financial Assets

-Financial assets are classified into the following categories: held for trading, loans and receivables, held-to-maturity and available-forsale.
-The classification by the Group is determined by management at initial recognition and depends on the intention for which the
+Financial assets are classified into the following categories: held for trading, loans and receivables, held-to-maturity and available-for-sale.
+The classification by the Group is determined by management at initial recognition and depends on the intention for which the investments were acquired.

-(i) Financial assets at fair value through profit or loss
+Financial assets at fair value through profit or loss